 Following professional standards simplifies the interpretation and reading of grading elevations.

 Grading plans provide a 3-dimensional depiction of a site, indicated by contour lines that follow the site’s elevations, typically set in 2-foot changes in elevation.
-Therefore, a grading plan with contour lines farther apart will indicate a gentle slope, while more compacted contour lines reveal a steeper slope.
+Therefore, a grading plan with contour lines further apart will indicate a gentle slope, while more compacted contour lines reveal a steeper slope.

 Contour lines presented in dashes indicate the site’s current contours, while solid or bold lines are used to indicate the proposed contours.